 - What will this message look like in the preview pane in someone's email client?

 - What will their email provider think of this message in the two seconds they take to look at it?

-Email blacklists are often difficult to be removed from, so it is easier to stay off them by avoiding spam-like content.
+Email block lists are often difficult to be removed from, so it is easier to stay off block lists by avoiding spam-like content.

 Improve email delivery

 As a way to increase successful email deliveries, your school district may need to make changes to your district email servers and district DNS servers.
 Updating your Sender Policy Framework and DNS servers authorizes the Blackboard email servers to send messages on your district's behalf, which prevents messages from being rejected or flagged as spam by the email services used by parents and students.

 The Sender Policy Framework (or SPF) may be used to let email service providers know that you have authorized Blackboard to send emails on behalf of your district or school.
 Add the following information to your district's SPF record:

 A typical SPF record might look like this: